About Cargill

 Cargill first began trading corn and soya in 1964 in Saint-Nazaire in France.

-Cargill’s investments in France over recent years have ensured the company’s place beyond trading and oleaginous.
+Cargill’s investments in France have ensured the company’s place beyond trading and oleaginous.

-The company’s registered offices, located in Paris La Défense, provide commercial services, marketing and administration of the activity "starches, sweeteners, and texture agents", commercial services of the cocoa and chocolate business, oils, animal nutrition, and Truvia.
+The company’s registered offices, located in Paris La Défense, provide commercial services, marketing and administration of the activity "starches, sweeteners, and texture agents", commercial services of the cocoa and chocolate business, oils, animal nutrition.
 It also supports the functions, such as finance, tax, legal, marketing, sales and client services.

 Today, Cargill offers a broad range of products and services which include: